pirategen/pirategen/README.md

 - Choose compression when saving as PNG
 - Choose quality when saving as JPEG

-## Improvements:
+## v0.0.2 Improvements:

 - Optimized generation time
+- UI updates to match users Adobe theme

 ## Planned Improvements:

 - Show last saved image index to make it easier to see which number the 'Start From' field should have when generating in batches
-- Fix some UI inconsistencies